Click the star to add/remove an item to/from your individual schedule.

 Long Abstract:

-‘reading, listening, and reading’ is an interactive installation in the form of a collective walk around sound devices.
+‘reading, listening, and reading’ is a collective walk around sound devices.
 Participants will hear, read, and re-activate the voices of colleagues in environmental history (and neighbouring fields) speaking of their practices of reading and listening.
 We will hear how they read a source, read a colleague’s book, actively listen to a witness, or read changes and conflicts in the landscape.

 With this artistic installation, we wanted to bring out some of the most intimate practices of research –reading and listening– into the forefront for a collective discussion; and explore how these very personal practices mediate our readings of environmental and historical change.
 The material and bodily dimensions of reading and listening –how our bodies interact with the archive, the smell of centuries-old paper– are also central to our installation.
 The collection of voices is embedded in a mixed-media dispositif: voices, texts, images, and diagrams will serve to create a warm and sensorial space throughout a walk.